 I was recently back in touch with my boss at the last proper job I ever had back in 1996.
 He had uncovered some prints of illustrations we had used in a snarky little booklet I had written about office trends called Everything You Wanted To Know About The Office But Were Afraid To Ask.

 The illustrations by Gray Jolliffe date it somewhat and so too does some of the content.
-Even so, it’s apparent that my combination of passion and jaded scepticism about the workplace has always been there.
 But what is most striking is that many of the ideas that are continually presented as new or – worst of all – ‘trends’, have been with us for a long time.
 It’s also interesting to see how the discussions that frame these ideas are also current to a greater or lesser extent.